tern-travel/fast-mcp/docs/resources.md

 7. **Security**: Be mindful of what data you expose through resources, especially in multi-tenant applications.

+8. **Authorization**: Use the `authorize` block to implement access control for resource/read operations only.

+9. **Headers in Authorization**: Use request headers (`self.headers`) to implement per-request authorization logic for read operations.

 ## Conclusion

 MCP Resources provide a powerful way to share and synchronize data between servers and clients.
 By keeping resources stateless and using tools for updates, you can build robust, scalable applications that work well in distributed environments.
+With the addition of granular authorization support for resource/read operations, you can now implement sophisticated access control policies to protect sensitive data.